Veon2479/viirs-tools/README.md

  pip install viirs-tools
 ```

-If you want to use the `Assimilation` extra module, which allows you to download data from NASA servers:
+If you want to use the `Assimilator` extra module, which allows you to download data from NASA servers:
 ```
 pip install viirs-tools[assimilator]
  ```